 - Develop integrated social and technological knowledge, models, robust technologies and methodologies.
 These should enable the development of a sustainable and more innovative water resources management program for the city of Maputo;

-- Produce open-source knowledge that can be replicated in other parts of Mozambique and in other countries facing similar challenges.
+- Produce open-source knowledge that can be replicated throughout the country and in other countries facing similar challenges.

-To achieve these objectives TU Delft, Unesco-IHE, Universidade Eduardo Mondlane, and several other partners have teamed-up and are currently involved in a water reclamation project with four local PhD candidates and we have submitted proposals for three other projects.
-One on managed aquifer recharge, to NWO, and one on fecal sludge management, to ViaWater.
+To achieve these objectives TU Delft, has teamed-up with several Mozambican and international partners, including Unesco-IHE, Universidade Eduardo Mondlane, is involved in two Mozambique-based projects.
+One is a water reclamation project with four PhD candidates (three Mozambican) and the second is a capacity building in Integrated Water Resources Management based in the Zambezi Valley.
+We have also submitted proposals for three other projects, including one on managed aquifer recharge, to NWO, and one on fecal sludge management, to ViaWater.
 An overview of all our projects is available here.
-Please, feel free to check our publication list.
+Also, please, feel free to check our publication list.
 If you wish to get more information about our work don’t hesitate contacting André Arsénio by email.